ffxiv-teamcraft/ffxiv-teamcraft/src/assets/wiki/en/home.md

  * [Lists](/wiki/lists), how to create a list, add items to it.
  * [Favourites](/wiki/favourites), describing how favourite list/workshop system works
  * [Books](/wiki/books), how to link your ingame mastercraft books (and folklore books) to your profile.
+ * [List details](/wiki/list-details), how to get all the details you need on a list view.

 ## Advanced features